 - Pay off your debts.

-You get the gist!
-Just ensure that you don’t spend the RIT deposit on things that don’t matter to your long-term financial security.
+Just ensure that you only spend the RIT deposit on things that matter to your long-term financial security.

 How Often Do I Receive the Canada RIT Payment?